kammitama5/kammitama5.github.io/_posts/2017-7-27-Thursday-July-27th.md

  - They have a process in which they use:
    - Pure Research: is there an approach that can solve my problem?
    - Applied Research: how does your data play with the model.
 Can it be processed or work?
-   - Production: Everything is A/B testing.
+   - Production: Everything is A/B tested.

  - It's really interesting work!
 I went away with a lot of things to think about, and thinking very highly of their company.